SaskarKhadka/KU-Loader/README.md

 #Getting Started

-To run this application, clone the project files and open it with QT Creater.
+To run this application, download the executable and run like any other program.

 #Prerequisites